DataDog/hiring-engineers/answers.md

 ## Step 3: Creating a clone of a virtual machine
 Building a VM from scratch is laborious.
 Instead, Vagrant creates a clone of a VM through the use of 'boxes' - base images of VM's.
 Nothing to worry about, when you installed VirtualBox, you installed a 'box'.

-8. Create the clone of a VM using a 'box'.
+1. Create the clone of a VM using a 'box'.
 Choose a <a href="https://app.vagrantup.com/boxes/search">BOX</a>
 i.e. The documentation uses hashicorp/precise64 but I ran ubuntu/xenial64
 ```
 $ vagrant box add ubuntu/xenial64>
 ```
-9. There will be terminal prompt.
+2. There will be terminal prompt.
 Choose your Hypervisor Provider.
 I have VirtualBox so I chose '2'.

-10. Change the contents of 'vagrantfile' to include the Ubuntu/Xenial box (or whatever box) you added in Step 8.
+3. Change the contents of 'vagrantfile' to include the Ubuntu/Xenial box (or whatever box) you added in Step 8.
 Open the vagrantfile in a code editor.
 Replace code as follows:
 ```
 $ atom vagrantfile

+In the vagrantfile:

 Vagrant.configure("2") do |config|
   config.vm.box = “ubuntu/xenial64”
 end

-Your virtual machine environment is ready.
 ```
-11. Start the VM.
+4. Start the VM.
 ```
 $ vagrant up
 ```
-12. To interact with the VM.
+5. To interact with the VM.
 ```
 $ vagrant ssh
 ```
+**Your virtual machine environment is ready.**

-## Collecting Metrics:
+# Collecting Metrics:

 2. Add tags in the Agent config file
 <img src="./images/2-yaml-config.png">